Do everything to win. Do everything not to lose.

 The movement is contagious.

-Temps de lecture — < 1 minutes.
+Temps de lecture — < 1 minute.
 The world of watchmaking is divided.
 For some, a watch is a simple everyday object whose primary function is to tell the time.
 For others, it is a unique and exceptional work of art, which arouses admiration and sometimes justifies indecent prices to own one.
 Still others perceive it as a fashion object, a simple accessory that reflects their personality.
 Whatever the case, if you observe the object carefully, you may find that the movement is contagious.
 The initial energy, produced by a succession of complex steps, generates the movement of the second hand at a steady pace.
-It…
+It then drives the large minute hand, which in turn drives the hour hand.
+The hands each move at their own pace, while maintaining a constant rhythm, making them interdependent on each other’s movement.
+This can be seen as a metaphor for change:…

 Love people.
 Use things.